The religious vows: poverty, chastity, and obedience, a path of total love

 The canon 601 says:

-“The evangelical counsel of obedience, assumed in a spirit of faith and love in following Christ obedient unto death, obliges one to submit the will to legitimate superiors when they command according to the constitutions of one's own institute.”
+'> “The evangelical counsel of obedience, undertaken in a spirit of faith and love in following Christ who was obedient unto death, obliges one to submit one’s will to lawful superiors when they command according to the constitutions of their own institute.”'

-Obedience is perhaps the most demanding vow, because it touches the deepest part of the human person: his freedom.
+Obedience is perhaps the most demanding vow, because it touches the deepest part of the human being: his freedom.
 But it is also the one that most transforms the soul into Christ.

-“Obedience is a sign for our society because it is based on listening to one another and then acting, even at the cost of renouncing one's own tastes and preferences.”
+“Obedience is a sign for our society because it is based on listening to one another and then acting, even at the cost of giving up one’s own tastes and preferences.”

 — Pope Francis

-In a culture that exalts autonomy and the “I do what I want” attitude, the vow of obedience proclaims a forgotten truth: true freedom is doing the will of God.
+In a culture that exalts autonomy and “I do what I want,” the vow of obedience proclaims a forgotten truth: true freedom is to do the will of God.

 A love that becomes community

-Vows are not lived in solitude.
-Each consecrated man and woman belongs to a community, where faith, prayer, and mission are shared.
-It is a space where one learns to love concretely: in fraternal life, patience, forgiveness, service.
+The vows are not lived in solitude.
+Every consecrated man and woman belongs to a community, where faith, prayer, and mission are shared.
+It is a space where one learns to love in concrete ways: in fraternal life, patience, forgiveness, service.

 The religious does not seek only his own sanctification, but builds together with others a spiritual family.
 The community thus becomes the visible face of the Kingdom of God, where all are brothers and sisters in Christ.